slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 ### On charming

 <!--
+-- x\@talebwisdom] * "It is as hard to fake indifference when you are interested as it is to fake interest when you are indifferent."
+-- x\@wisdomtldr] * Every word is the tip of an iceberg.
+Some are random, others unreliable, but most hold truth if you interpret them wisely.

-- Decisions are made based on memory.
++ Decisions are made based on memory.
 There are 3 routes: reflex, habits or goals.
 Influence their memories and you can influence their decisions.
-- Never trust a person who hangs out with the same people that they talk bad about.
++ Never trust a person who hangs out with the same people that they talk bad about.
-- People only get defensive if what you’re saying about them is true.
++ People only get defensive if what you’re saying about them is true.
-- the best way to get someone’s attention is to stop giving them yours.
++ the best way to get someone’s attention is to stop giving them yours.
-- the good reason and the real reason.
++ the good reason and the real reason.
-- When someone can’t use logic to make you care about the same things they care about, they resort to name-calling: sociopath, soulless, etc. But recall: misplaced empathy is why the west is falling. -- Diane Yap
++ When someone can’t use logic to make you care about the same things they care about, they resort to name-calling: sociopath, soulless, etc. But recall: misplaced empathy is why the west is falling. -- Diane Yap
 -->

 > *"To combat an adversary, become their friend."